LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/more-on-functions/anonymous-functions.rst

    }

-You might be asking yourself, *How can I call such a function if it doesn't have a name?!* Good question.
+You might be asking yourself, *How do I call a function if it doesn't have a name?!* Good question.
 Let's address that now.

 Anonymous Function Variables
 ----------------------------